clux/facemaulers/pcs/mordai.md

 more characterised by inability by insufficiently powerful/knowledgable to prevent disaster wanting to be in control over those who take control. anger / desperation?

-## Personal plans
-still have travelling to do
-would like to spend time of previous study and recall (at castle never)

-## Planned
-- Have him experience something to question his silent suffering?

 ## Developments
 - Got book of Chronomancy on from [[andariel]]
 - Hid book from [[paxos]] (and avoided a trip to [[gehenna]])